-Learn why China lends billions of dollars each year and the implications for recipient countries.
+Learn why China lends billions of dollars aboard each year through its Belt and Road Initiative and the implications of that free resource for recipient countries.

-The Roman Empire of the first century had a serious problem—silk.
+In the first century, the Roman Empire had a serious problem—silk.
 The rich nobles of Rome were buying so much of the expensive Chinese import that politicians began to worry about the outflow of gold from the capital’s coffers.
 Outraged by the extreme spending, the Roman senate banned the fiber in 14 CE.

 Rome is hardly the only society to have purchased its fair share of silk.
 In fact, global demand for silk was so high around the second century BCE that Chinese traders traveled thousands of miles across land and sea to sell the precious fiber throughout Asia and Europe, navigating a loose network of trade routes later referred to as the Silk Road.

 The Silk Road helped make China one of the world's most powerful economic and political empires for more than a thousand years.
 By 1820, China was the world’s largest economy [PDF], accounting for nearly one-third of global production.
 But the country’s subsequent “century of humiliation”—which encompassed foreign invasions, internal rebellions, civil war, and international isolation—led to China’s political and economic collapse.
 Only in the last four decades has China begun to regain its former strength.

 Today, Chinese President Xi Jinping has prioritized China’s revival (or “national rejuvenation”), seeking to play a much larger global role and build influence in countries around the world.
 One of his trademark programs for accomplishing those goals is the Belt and Road Initiative (BRI), which he frames as a new Silk Road for the twenty-first century.